YanTianlong-01/Fault-Attack-Countermeasures-for-SPHINCSplus/README.md

 The attack implementation in this artifact is based on the open-source code from [https://github.com/AymericGenet/SPHINCSplus-FA](https://github.com/AymericGenet/SPHINCSplus-FA).
 We thank the authors for making their code publicly available.

-## License

-The provided code is for **academic review purposes only**, consistent with the TCHES artifact evaluation guidelines.
-The SPHINCS+ implementation is derived from the [SPHINCS+ reference implementation](https://sphincs.org/) (public domain).
-The ChipWhisperer integration code follows the ChipWhisperer framework's GPL v3 license.